solana-labs/solana-program-library/token-lending/flash_loan_design.md

 ```

 In the implementation, we do the following in order:

+1. Perform safety checks and calculate fees
-1. Transfer the reserve liquidity to the destination liquidity account owned by the flash loan receiver program if possible (if the requested liquidity is too large then we abort the transaction)
+2. Transfer `amount` from the source liquidity account to the destination liquidity account
 2. Call the `executeOperation` function (the flash loan receiver base is required to have this function with tag `0`), and the account required is given from the 9th account of the account required of `FlashLoan` function.
 3. Check that the returned amount with the fee is in the reserve account after the completion of `executeOperation` function.